open-telemetry/opentelemetry.io/content/en/docs/concepts/sampling/index.md

 - Tail Sampling can be difficult to implement.
-Depending on the kind of sampling techniques available to you, it is not always a "set and forget" kind of setting.
+Depending on the kind of sampling techniques available to you, it is not always a "set and forget" kind of thing.
 As your systems change, so too will your sampling strategies.
-For a large and sophisticated distributed system, rules that implement sampling strategies can also be large and sophisticated
+For a large and sophisticated distributed system, rules that implement sampling strategies can also be large and sophisticated.
 - Tail Sampling can be difficult to operate.
 The component(s) that implement Tail Sampling must be stateful systems that can accept and store a large amount of data.
 Depending on traffic patterns, this can require dozens or even